Terror and Liberalism: Reviews and responses

 American atheist author Sam Harris cited Berman's book in his own work The End of Faith, which explored the same themes regarding jihadist terrorism and the nature of modern liberal democracy.
 Harris praised Berman's writing as providing a "beautiful primer on totalitarianism".
 Journalist and author Michael J. Totten has approvingly quoted from Berman's arguments and praised the work as a "brilliant book".

 The Observer ran a mixed review by journalist Martin Bright.
 Bright supported some of the points made while also stating that, at times, "Berman trips over the ingenuity of his own argument".
 Bright also remarked, "Berman's description of a paranoid 'people of God' convinced of its own righteousness, prepared to kill its enemies and sacrifice its own in pursuit of a realm of pure truth might just as easily apply to the United States".

-Ellen Willis wrote for Salon.com that while Berman was correct in criticizing the repressive and inhumane policies of secular dictators such as Saddam Hussein and Islamic fundamentalist groups, Berman was deeply wrong in his praise for the Bush administration's foreign policies.
+Ellen Willis wrote for Salon that while Berman was correct in criticizing the repressive and inhumane policies of secular dictators such as Saddam Hussein and Islamic fundamentalist groups, Berman was deeply wrong in his praise for the Bush administration's foreign policies.
 More broadly, she stated that she saw the book as "an important entry in the debate over the meaning of 9/11 and after".

 Washington Monthly ran a mixed review by journalist Joshua Micah Marshall, who commented that "Berman's book is by turns penetrating, insightful, honest, sloppy, erudite, superficial, hot-blooded, serious, and florid."
 Marshall also wrote, "Though this is a serious book, it is shot through with an equally serious flaw: the desire to inflate the threat of Islamist violence—and particularly its intellectual stakes—to levels beyond what they merit and to force them into a template of an earlier era, for which Berman has an evident and understandable nostalgia.
 Over the course of the book, the disjointedness between what the radical Islamist menace is and what Berman wants to make it ranges from merely apparent to downright painful, and ends up obscuring as much as it clarifies.
 And, unfortunately, the obscuring elements may be the more important ones.
 Given the role intellectuals are playing in this war, these are mistakes that could have dire real-world costs.